 General

-§ 663.481— What is the purpose of this section?
+§ 663.481— What Financial, Procurement, and Property Management Systems and Standards apply to the TTSGP?

-This section contains the minimum standards for the management systems used by Tribes or Intertribal consortiums when carrying out TTSGP compact or funding agreement.
-It provides standards for a Tribe or Intertribal consortium’s financial management system, procurement management system, and property management system.
+Applicable financial, procurement, and property management systems and standards are listed in 25 C.F.R.
+900.42 to 900.60.

 § 663.482 What provisions of the Uniform Grant Guidance (2 CFR 200) apply to TTSGP compacts and funding agreements?

-Tribes and Intertribal consortiums are required to comply with the provisions of 2 C.F.R 200, including the provisions that make special accommodation for the operation of programs under the ISDEAA.
+Tribes are required to comply with the provisions of 2 C.F.R 200, including the provisions that make special accommodation for the operation of programs under the ISDEAA.
 Tribes are not required to comply with any provisions of 2 CFR 200 that are not made expressly applicable to Tribes administering PSFAs under the ISDEAA, including but not limited to 2 CFR 1201.

 § 663.483 What program management requirements apply to Tribes or Intertribal consortiums participating in the TTSGP?

-When carrying out TTSGP compact or funding agreement, Tribes and Intertribal consortiums shall develop, implement, and maintain systems that meet the minimum standards set forth in this subpart, unless one or more of the standards have been waived, in whole or in part,
+When carrying out TTSGP compact or funding agreement, Tribes and Intertribal consortiums shall develop, implement, and maintain systems that meet the minimum standards set forth in this subpart, unless one or more of the standards have been waived, in whole or in part.

 § 663.484 Do these standards apply to the contractors of a Tribe or Intertribal consortium?